PersianSpock/Changing-Gender-of-A-Voice/README.md

 **Testing For Gender Detection:**

-gd_test.py is the code responsible for testing your audio files or your voice:
+gd_test.py is the code responsible for testing your audio files:

-python test.py --help
-Output:

-usage: gd_test.py [-h] [-f FILE]

-Gender recognition script, this will load the model you trained, and perform inference on a sample you provide (either using your voice or a file)
+Gender recognition script, this will load the model you trained, and perform inference on a sample you provide (using your file)

 optional arguments:
 -h, --help            show this help message and exit